 Project Sea Dragon, Legune Station

 Seafarms has supported an upgrade of Marralum homeland as part of their agreement with Native Title Holders.
-DjarranyDjarrany and Marralum residents have completed the stage 1 upgrade of Marralum, fixing up three existing houses and an ablution block, and installing solar power and water systems.
+DjarranyDjarrany people have completed stage 1 and 2 of an upgrade to Marralum community, fixing up three existing houses and an ablution block, and installing solar power and a clean water supply.
 Local DjarranyDjarrany people were employed to do this work, developing their building skills while living on country.
-Stage 2 of the upgrade is on the way, as well as bush trips to share cultural knowledge across the generations and a new football team to help keep people fit and healthy, and engaged with the community.